 and we end close the response, adding the content as an argument to

-Node.js is a low-level platform, and to make things easier and more interesting for developers thousands of libraries were built upon Node.js.
+Node.js is a low-level platform.
+In order to make things easy and exciting for developers, thousands of libraries were built upon Node.js by the community.

 Many of those established over time as popular options.
 Here is a non-comprehensive list of the ones worth learning:

-- Express, one of the most simple yet powerful ways to create a web server.
+- Express: It provides one of the most simple yet powerful ways to create a web server.
 Its minimalist approach, unopinionated, focused on the core features of a server, is key to its success.

-- koa, built by the same team behind Express, aims to be even simpler and smaller, building on top of years of knowledge.
+- koa: It is built by the same team behind Express, aims to be even simpler and smaller, building on top of years of knowledge.
 The new project born out of the need to create incompatible changes without disrupting the existing community.

-- Micro, a very lightweight server to create asynchronous HTTP microservices.
+- Micro: It provides a very lightweight server to create asynchronous HTTP microservices.

-- Nx, power-ups to the Angular CLI which allows building full-stack applications using NestJS, Express, and Angular and easily share code between backends and frontends.
+- Nx: It powers the Angular CLI which allows building full-stack applications using NestJS, Express, and Angular and easily share code between backends and frontends.